ETU-Lake/aes_benchgen/README.md

 ```

 ## License
-This repository is licenced under BSD-3-Clause.
+This repository is licenced under the BSD-3-Clause.
 Refer to
 LICENSE.md for more details.

 ## Credits